 “If you want to order something outside of the EU, buy it now,” Maasik urges.
 “See what happened after Brexit?
 1/3 of the packages sent to the UK are now sent back – people refuse to pay the taxes that the shops failed to tell them about.
 A little unknown fact, though – it is cheaper to burn the goods than to send them back to the mainland.
 The UK is just one country; in July, entire Europe will be affected.”

-Maasik paints the picture red by giving a simple example based on the current Estonian reality: “Say you ordered something from China.
+Maasik spells it out by giving a simple example based on the current Estonian reality: “Say you ordered something from China.
 If it costs less than 22€ – you buy it, it gets into Estonia, you receive it, end of the story.
 But if the value of what you buy costs more, it comes through customs; you have to fill in a declaration or pay someone else 10€ to do it, and only then you can get it.
 After July 1st, that 22€ limit will be eliminated, and EVERYTHING will follow the same rules, go through customs, need to be declared, etc.”

 Maasik says there are going to be up to 8 billion more declarations done on the EU border after July.
 And these declarations are still primarily done by hand!